 The capability to handle different information media and control actions varies within wide boundaries amongst users of telecommunication and multimedia services.
 The variation may come from age-related functional limitations, disabilities, or other natural causes.
 With the ageing populations in large parts of the world, many users will have sensory and motor limitations.
-It is important to meet this wide variety in capabilities in the original design of telecommunication services and systems, so that an increasing number of users can make benefit of the mainstream telecommunication services.
-Legislation in many countries is also beginning to follow the trend of requiring universal design, as defined by the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), in all forms of communication services and devices.
+It is important to meet this wide variety in capabilities in the original design of telecommunication services and systems, so that an increasing number of users can make use of the mainstream telecommunication services.
+Legislation in many countries is also beginning to follow the trend of requiring universal design, as defined by the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), in all forms of communication services and devices, as well as Sustainable Development Goals (SDGs).

 Multimedia systems and services have great potential to provide valuable and accessible information in a way that the individual user can control, if care is taken from the beginning in universal design of these services and systems, making them accessible to as many users as possible.